 '''

 GET /?replication HTTP/1.1

 Host: bucketname.s3.amazonaws.com

 Date: date

-Authorization: authorization string (see Authenticating Requests (AWS Signature
+Authorization: authorization string (see Authenticating Requests (AWS Signature Version

-Version

 4) (p.
 15))

 '''

 This implementation of the operation uses only request headers that are common to all operations.
 For more information, see Common Request Headers (p.
-12).
+3).

 This implementation of the operation uses only response headers that are common to most responses.
 For more information, see Common Response Headers (p.
-14).
+5).

 Name Description ReplicationConfiguration Container for replication rules.
 You can add as many as 1,000 rules.
-Total replication configura- tion size can be up to 2 MB.
+Total replication configuration size can be up to 2 MB.
 Type: Container Children: Rule Ancestor: None Role Amazon Resource Name (ARN) of an IAM role for Amazon S3 to assume when replicating the objects.
-Type: String Ancestor: Rule Rule Container for information about a particular replic- ation rule.
+Type: String Ancestor: Rule Rule Container for information about a particular replication rule.
 Replication configuration must have at least one rule and can contain up to 1,000 rules.
 Type: Container Ancestor:ReplicationConfiguration ID Unique identifier for the rule.
 The value cannot be longer than 255 characters.
 Type: String Ancestor: Rule Status The rule is ignored if status is not Enabled.
 Type: String Ancestor: Rule Valid values: Enabled, Disabled.
 Prefix Object key name prefix identifying one or more objects to which the rule applies.
 Maximum prefix length can be up to 1,024 characters.
 Overlapping prefixes are not supported.
 Type: String Ancestor: Rule Destination Container for destination information.
-Type: Container Ancestor: Rule Bucket Bucket name for storing replicas of objects identi- fied by the rule.
+Type: Container Ancestor: Rule Bucket Bucket name for storing replicas of objects identified by the rule.
+Type: String Ancestor: Destination StorageClass Storage class to use for the replicated objects.
+If you did not set the storage class when you configured the cross-region replication (PUT Bucket replication (p.
+221)), this field is not returned.
 Type: String Ancestor: Destination

-Error Code Description HTTP Status Code SOAP Fault Code Prefix NoSuchReplicationConfig- uration The replication configuration does not exist.
+Error Code Description HTTP Status Code SOAP Fault Code Prefix NoSuchReplicationConfiguration The replication configuration does not exist.
 404 Not Found Client

 For general information about Amazon S3 errors and a list of error codes, see Error Responses (p.
-3).
+7).